mswiseman/Moon/_posts/2021-05-26-gentlabottobot.md

 **Ottobot**
 ![Ottobot](https://raw.githubusercontent.com/mswiseman/mswiseman.github.io/master/assets/img/otto.webp)
 Ottobot was created by Vanderbilt PhD student, David Florian.
-He roughly based his design off of the Opentrons OT-1, but added additional limit switches and lasers to check for successful loading of pipette tips.
+He roughly based his design off of the Opentrons OT-1 (X, Y1, Y2, Z, and A axes), but added additional limit switches and lasers to check for successful loading of pipette tips.
+He also included the very powerful (albeit not as easy to work with) TMC2660 stepper drivers which allowed him to harness the full power of the Nema 23 stepper motors.
+Opentrons had to reduce current in their firmware as their stepper drivers weren't able to support the powerful motors.
 * [Ottobot](https://openliquidhandler.com/)
 * [Manuscript discussing Ottobot](https://www.nature.com/articles/s41598-020-70465-5)

 ## Idea